Your Complete Guide to an Arizona Road Trip

 “There’s so much to explore, from desert and forest landscapes and lakes to wildlife watching and national parks and monuments,” says Jackie Dishner, author of Backroads & Byways of Arizona.
 “It’s an outdoors state, with mountain biking, hiking, kayaking, canoeing, skiing, and fishing opportunities throughout.
 You can drive for hours down long, empty roads and feel like you’re the only person for miles.
 There are ghost towns and mining towns and plenty of old west history, too.”

 While there are myriad options when it comes to an Arizona road trip—including a popular portion of historic Route 66—it would be a shame to miss out on seeing the Grand Canyon.
 So, this itinerary will begin in Phoenix, the state capital, and head north through several must-see towns before ending at one of the seven natural wonders of the world.
+This is one of those road trips you’ll never forget!

 - Arizona is home to the Navajo Nation (the largest Native American reservation in the United States) and the Tohono O’odham Nation (the second largest).
 More than one-quarter of the state is reservation land.